 Reading lists for each module are available on the course Canvas page and are also accessible via http://ifindreading.swan.ac.uk/.
-We've removed reading lists from the 22-23 handbooks to ensure that you have access to the most up-to-date versions.
-Access to print material in the library may be limited due to CV-19; your reading lists will link to on-line material whenever possible.
+We've removed reading lists from the 23-24 handbooks to ensure that you have access to the most up-to-date versions.
 We do not expect you to purchase textbooks, unless it is a specified key text for the course.